SynteLang/SynteLang/README.md

 The density distribution of pink noise is a good general approximation to expected frequency levels in audio (*Barrow, 1995*).
 The `mix` function also uses this as a guiding principle in setting a sensible level.
 Some adjustment may be required; however, the limiter will always kick in if internal levels are exceeded.
 Because of the frequency dependent nature of the limiter detection, gain reduction may occur before the info display shows a high VU level.
 This is normal and you can adjust listings via the `level` operator to prevent higher frequencies from dominating the playback.
 Between the limiter and the clipping stage before conversion, what is known as dither is applied to the signal.
 This is a tiny amount of noise to avoid rounding errors, but is probably overkill.
 Before the dither any envelopes associated with pausing or exiting are applied.
 These reduce the chances of pops or clicks.
 The whole main loop of the sound engine has a timer to produce the 'load' value that shows how much work it is doing to create each sample for the soundcard.
 See info display section above.
+If enough listings are added and the sound engine is unable to perform all calculations in time before the next sample is due, glitches or dropouts in the output can occur.
+In order to avoid this if a high load is detected the last listing added will be removed automatically and the sound engine restarted.

 ---